JeffVandrewJr/btcqbo/README.md

 If QBO becomes unsynced, from the btcqbo directory try running `$ python3 cli.py refresh`.
 If the screen prints a bunch of JSON data, you've successfully resynced.
 If not, you may have to reauthorize from the web interface.

 If you are familiar with RQ, you can view the RQ dashboard at https://btcpay.example.com/btcqbo/rq (replacing with your own domain).
 Access will be disabled if you're not logged into the web interface, so if you haven't previously logged in during a given session, head to https://btcpay.example.com/btcqbo/index to log in, then head to https://btcpay.example.com/btcqbo/rq.
 You must also ensure that RQ_ACCESS is set to `True` in your .env file.

+Currently, when you update your BTCPay Server instance, it will override the nginx settings and therefore you will need to redo steps 9-11 in Part 2 of the installation instructions.
+Once this plugin is Dockerized, that problem should be solved.